-30 years ago when I was adopting, I had to figure things out on my own.
+When I was adopting 36 years ago, I had to figure things out on my own.
 Open adoption was still new back then, and independent adoption was all but unheard of.
 I didn’t have any adoption advice to go by.
 But I was so ready to be a mom and do everything I could to make that dream a reality.

 So I studied and tried things.
 Some worked, some didn’t.
 I networked and talked to professionals.
 I tacked my to-do lists, completed the necessary paperwork, mailed out adoption profiles, and asked for prayer at church.

 I took everything I knew from running a successful business and put it to work for me in my adoption.

 After a few months went by, I was exhausted!